IBM/ibm-satellite-storage/config-templates/redhat/ocs-local/4.6/README.md

     - PVs available from a storage class in block mode.
 - Your cluster must have a minimum of 3 nodes that each have a minimum 16CPUs and 64GB RAM.
 - Your cluster should be compatible with the OCS version that you're trying to install.
-- You must provision an instance of IBM Cloud Object Storage and provide your COS HMAC credentials, the regional public endpoint and the IBM COS location while creating the storage configuration.
+- You must provision an instance of IBM Cloud Object Storage and provide your COS HMAC credentials, the regional public endpoint, and the IBM COS location when you create your storage configuration.

 ### Creating the IBM COS service instance

-Run the following commands to create a COS instance and to create a set of HMAC credentials.
+Run the following commands to create a COS instance and create a set of HMAC credentials.

 1. Create an IBM COS Service Instance.
     ```